In brief

 This website is a notebook for anything I feel like writing down.
 Most often, I feel like writing down thoughts about building things, or documentation for stuff I’m currently building.
 Entries grouped by subject matter can be found in the Index section of the website for quick reference.

-Since I’ve finally got this project across the finish line (arbitrarily defined as a live deployed website with a custom url) and have begun transitioning from developing the thing to actually writing content, I’ve been thinking a lot about why and how I kept finding motivation to get to this point.
+Since I’ve finally got this project across the finish line (arbitrarily defined as a live deployed website with a custom url) and have begun transitioning from developing the thing to actually writing for it, I’ve been thinking a lot about why and how I kept finding motivation to get to this point.
 This website has been, by far, the longest running project I’ve ever worked on.
 The first iteration was a portfolio I built starting in summer 2018.
-I wrote down scrupulous accounts of large scope projects I had worked on with hundreds of in-progress images in linear narrative style.
-The purpose of this website was to show how I took a hardware build project from nothing to something, in the hopes that schools and employers would see in my thought processes and experience strong fits for their admissions and recruiting classes.
-The about section of that site says “for the sake of documentation”.
-An obvious surface level motivation to continue working on this website: now that I have finished school (for now) and have a job, the old portfolio is written for an audience that no longer exists.
-So who is this for now?
-Mostly myself I think.
+That website contained scrupulous accounts of large scope builds with hundreds of work-in-progress images to prove to universities and employers that I was worthy of consideration.
+Now that I have finished school (for now) and have a job, the old portfolio is written for an audience that no longer exists.
+This website is for me now.

 The old portfolio was based on a bootstrap template that I didn’t write, I wanted to more completely own and define the look and feel of the website.